Changissnz/selfinterest/README.md

 quotes were used for the reason of expressing ambiguity on the specifics of passion as expression, and this ambiguity in understanding is the great factor for the unpredictability of the other.
-The human being is similar to the numerical span of zero to one, as off-putting as quantification of the human being may appear to those adamant against quantification of their life, although in contemporary practice, a person's net worth and their national identification continue to be
+The human being is similar to the numerical span of zero through one, as off-putting as quantification of the human being may appear to those adamant against quantification of their life, although in contemporary practice, a person's net worth and their national identification continue to be